Australia sending troops to Solomon Islands as unrest grows

 Morrison said he decided to send help after it became clear that police in the Solomon Islands were “stretched.”

-Sogavare angered many in 2019, particularly leaders of the Solomon Islands' most populous province, Malaita, when he cut the country's diplomatic ties with Taiwan, switching its diplomatic allegiance to China instead.

-Local media reported that many of the protesters were from Malaita, whose premier, Daniel Suidani, has been at odds with Sogavare, whom he accuses of being too close to Beijing.
+Local media reported that many of the protesters were from Malaita, whose premier, Daniel Suidani, has been at odds with Sogavare since his decision to cut ties with Taiwan.

 China expressed serious concern about attacks on some Chinese citizens and institutions, without providing details.